cburdine/materials-ml-workshop/MaterialsML/data_types/sets_and_dicts.md

 ## Python Dictionaries

-Python dictionaries (`dict`s) are a powerful build-in data type that allows you to store and retrieve data in key-value pairs.
+Python dictionaries (`dict`s) are a powerful built-in data type that allows you to store and retrieve data in key-value pairs.
 Dictionaries are unordered and mutable, making them suitable for a wide range of tasks.
 In Python, we create dictionaries by enclosing comma separated `key : value` pairs in curly braces (`{`...`}`).
-Although both the `set` and `dict` data types use curly braces, the key distinguishing factor between them is the use of the colon `:` between key-value pairs of a `dict`.
+Although both the `set` and `dict` data types use curly braces, the key distinguishing factor between them is the use of the colon `:` between key-value pairs in a `dict`.
 For example:

 ```{code-cell}
 # create a dictionary representing a person: